 You can also use grilling baskets, a grilling plank, cedar wraps, or a salt plate to cook on the grill without the use of aluminum foil.

-So there you have it, some eco friendly alternatives to aluminum foil that will help you reduce your impact on the environment!
+So there you have it, some eco-friendly alternatives to aluminum foil that will help you reduce your environmental impact!
 I hope this list of best aluminum foil alternatives gave you some inspiration to make some swaps in your kitchen and find a better option.

 What are your favorite ways to reduce your use of aluminum foil?
 Share in the comments below!